Rabbit Snail Care Guide: What You Need to Know Before You Buy

 Types Of Rabbit Snails

 There are several rabbit snails available in the hobby.
 Each type has its own unique shell pattern and color.
-The yellow or golden rabbit snails are considered the most common.
+The yellow or golden rabbit snails are the most common.

 • Yellow Poso